CarlaCGDM/threejs-first-person-movement/README.md

 - **[Three.js](https://threejs.org/)**: A 3D library for rendering and animation.
 - **[React](https://reactjs.org/)**: A JavaScript library for building user interfaces.
 - **[Drei](https://github.com/pmndrs/drei)**: A collection of useful helpers for React Three Fiber.

 ---

-## **Technically Challenging Features**

-This project includes several advanced features that required creative problem-solving and deep integration of React, Three.js, and physics engines.
-Here are the most challenging aspects:

----

-### **1. Custom First-Person Camera Controls**
-- Implemented smooth, responsive camera rotation using mouse movement deltas.
-- Added pitch and yaw clamping to prevent camera flipping.
-- Integrated with the `pointerlock` API for a seamless first-person experience.
-- Applied damping and smoothing to eliminate jitter during rotation.

----

-### **2. Physics-Based Player Movement**
-- Integrated `@react-three/rapier` for realistic physics-based movement.
-- Implemented custom keyboard controls for player movement (WASD) and jumping.
-- Added collision detection and grounded checks to prevent double jumps.
-- Synchronized physics updates with the rendering loop for smooth gameplay.

----

-### **3. Dynamic Prop System**
-- Created a reusable `Prop` component for interactive 3D objects.
-- Added hover and click interactions with material highlighting.
-- Implemented teleportation logic to move the player to specific prop locations.
-- Used `useGLTF` and `Suspense` for efficient model loading and rendering.

----

-### **4. Environment Optimization**
-- Added a toggle for switching between high-resolution and standard-resolution environments.
-- Memoized environment models to prevent unnecessary re-renders.
-- Preloaded models to reduce delays when toggling between resolutions.

----

-### **5. Performance Optimization**
-- Used `useMemo` and `React.memo` to optimize rendering performance.
-- Implemented lazy loading for large 3D models to reduce initial load times.
-- Added a performance monitor using the `Stats` component from `@react-three/drei`.

----

-### **6. Settings and UI Integration**
-- Created a centralized `SettingsContext` for managing global settings (e.g., player speed, camera sensitivity).
-- Built a dynamic settings panel with sliders and toggles for real-time adjustments.
-- Integrated the UI overlay with the 3D scene using `Html` from `@react-three/drei`.

----

-### **7. Debugging and Profiling**
-- Used the browser’s **Performance** tab to identify and resolve bottlenecks.
-- Added debug logs and visual aids (e.g., wireframes, collider visualizations) to troubleshoot issues.
-- Tested and optimized the project across multiple devices and browsers.

----